James "Athenian" Stuart: Later life

 Stuart's more and more chaotic business practices (possibly to be explained by his chronic gout and deteriorating health, and to his coming into a private fortune – a contemporary report on his death in The World stated that "unexpectedly to most people, [he] has died possessed of much property, chiefly on mortgage on new buildings in Marybone") attracted adverse comment from the late 1760s.
 By the early 1780s, his devoting the afternoons not to business but to drinking (sources state he "regularly frequented a public-house on the north side of Leicester-fields, of the sign of the feathers" and that "his face declared him to be fond of what is called friendly society" – J. T. Smith, Nollekens and his Times, 1929, 27) and playing skittles was even commented on by his friends.
 Enemies even accused him of 'Epicurianism' in reference to his alcoholism and recent second marriage at 67 to Elizabeth, a maidservant of 20, by whom he had five children, of whom two died before him.
 (His first marriage had been to someone described in different places as his housekeeper and as a 'Grecian lady'.)

 Stuart continued to work on and off, and returned to working on The Antiquities of Athens, though it was still unfinished at the time of his death in 1788, with the final volume only appearing in 1816, when the Greek Revival architecture it had fostered was starting to become the dominant force in British architecture.
 He died suddenly on 2 February 1788 at his house on the south side of Leicester Square, London and was buried in the crypt of nearby St Martin-in-the-Fields.

 His London buildings played some part in popularising Neo-classical taste.
 The Antiquities of Athens allowed architects, sculptors and designers in Europe and America for the first time to use Neo-Classicism without having to go to Greece themselves and acted as a sourcebook for them for the next two centuries.

-The first retrospective on his life and works was held at the Victoria and Albert Museum in early 2007.
+Exhibition

+From 16 November 2006 – 18 February 2007, the Bard Graduate Center in New York State exhibited James “Athenian” Stuart, 1713-1788 The Rediscovery of Antiquity.
+The exhibition explored the development of neoclassicism through his sketchbooks, drawings for projects, and various other designs.
+The exhibition was accompanied by a catalogue by Susan Weber (ISBN 978-0-300-11713-4) and later travelled to the Victoria & Albert Museum in London (22 March– 24 June 2007).